TheElcurtiso/DownloadAnimeThemes/README.md

 need to write out the app name and type and all that but honestly?
 You can basically write anything in here (I literally wrote google.com as my redirect URL 😆) just fill it out and put the app type as `web` and the purpose of use as `hobbyist`.
 Once you've submitted that it will bring you back to the page before but now with a shiny `Edit` button below the `Create ID` button.
-Just click on the `Edit` button and you should now see a long string of numbers and letters next to Client ID.
-You just need to copy that (no need for the client secret).
+Just click on the `Edit` button and you should now see a long string of numbers and letters next to Client ID you just need to copy that (no need for the client secret).

 #### Last Steps